Colin Dussault's Blues Project: Performances

-Dussault and his band have opened for blues performers and rock groups including Johnny Winter, Glen Schwartz, Valerie Wellington, Big Jack Johnson and the Oilers, Joe Bonamassa, and Duke Robillard; Billy Branch, James Cotton, and Carey Bell; John Mayall and Chris Duarte, Johnny Lang, Buckwheat Zydeco, Robert Lockwood, Jr.; Bad Company and Eddie Money; Steppenwolf; Kim Wilson and the Fabulous Thunderbirds, Buddy Guy, Steve Miller and George Thorogood, Blue Oyster Cult, Ronnie Earle, Valerie Wellington, Robert Lockwood Jr., Chicago Legendary Blues Band, and Sugar Ray and the Broadcasters, Elvin Bishop Band with Little Smokey, Roomful of Blues, the Nighthawks, Anson Funderburgh and the Rockets, Bob Margolin's Rolling Fork Review, Hubert Sumlin and Levon Helm, and Michael Stanley.

-Colin Dussault appeared with the band Nightbridge at a July 1998 political fundraiser for U.S. Senate Candidate Mary O. Boyle that featured an appearance by then first lady Hillary Clinton.
-Colin Dussault and his band also performed with the band Roosevelt and Bruce Springsteen at the 2004 Election Eve Rally for Presidential hopeful John Kerry held at Mall C in Downtown Cleveland on November 1, 2004.
+Colin Dussault performed with the band Nightbridge at a July 1998 political fundraiser for U.S. Senate candidate Mary O. Boyle, which included an appearance by then-First Lady Hillary Clinton.
+Colin Dussault's band also performed at the 2004 Election Eve Rally for Presidential candidate John Kerry which was held at Mall C in Downtown Cleveland on November 1, 2004, alongside Roosevelt and Bruce Springsteen.
 On November 26, 2004, Colin Dussault and his band appeared live on Cleveland's Fox 8 News Morning show performing "Sweet Home Chicago" with Dan Aykroyd in conjunction with the opening of the Cleveland House of Blues.